 If you have an AeroGarden system, you can grow lettuce using the seed pods that come in a kit.
 You can grow lettuces all year round, indoors, under grow lights.

 Homegrown lettuce is tastier than commercially grown.
 It’s grown organically without pesticides and is a non-GMO product.
-I often hear on the television news that someone has become sick from eating salad greens and spinach that have E.Coli infection.
+I often hear that someone has become sick from eating salad greens and spinach with E.Coli infection.

 Contamination of salad leaves will make us very sick, and we can get urinary tract infections and diarrhea, in extreme cases, death.

-Therefore, it is essential to wash your lettuces even if they have been grown on organic farms.
+Therefore, it is essential to wash your lettuce, even from organic farms.
 But growing your own indoors away from birds and cows, you have a less likely chance of having your salad greens infected

 What are the best salad greens to grow in my AeroGarden?

-The best varieties of salad greens to grow in the AeroGraden Is the red/leaf, Mixed Romaine and butterhead.
+The best-variety greens to grow in the AeroGraden Is the red/leaf, Mixed Romaine and butterhead.

 Heirloom Salad Greens: Black Seeded Simpson, Deer Tongue, Firecracker, Marvel of 4 seasons, Rouge d Hiver and Parris Island.